 Supplier will ensure its employees are afforded an employment environment free from physical, psychological, and verbal harassment, or other inappropriate sexual or abusive conduct.
 Supplier will provide equal employment opportunity to all employees and candidates for employment without regard to any legally protected characteristic.
 Supplier will also maintain a workplace free from illegal use, possession, sale, or distribution of controlled substances.

-Supplier shall comply with the anti-corruption laws, directives, and regulations that govern operations in the countries in which they do business, including without limitation, the US Foreign Corrupt Practices Act and the UK Bribery Act.
-Supplier is required to refrain from offering or making, or authorizing or enabling any third party to offer or make on Supplier’s behalf, any improper payments of money or any other thing of value to government officials, political parties, or candidates for public office.
+Supplier shall comply with the anti-corruption laws, directives, and regulations that govern operations in the countries in which they do business either directly or indirectly, including without limitation, the US Foreign Corrupt Practices Act and the UK Bribery Act.
+Supplier is required to refrain from promising, offering, or making, or authorizing or enabling any third party to offer or make on Supplier’s behalf, any improper payments of money or any other thing of value to government officials, political parties, or candidates for public office.
 Facilitating payments, intended to expedite or ensure performance of routine governmental actions, are also prohibited regardless of whether they are permitted under local law.
-We expect Supplier will conduct appropriate due diligence to prevent and detect corruption in its business arrangements and contracts.
+We expect Supplier will implement necessary controls and conduct appropriate due diligence to prevent and detect corruption in its business arrangements and contracts.

 5. Business Courtesies

 The exchange of business courtesies may not be used to advance any improper purpose or obtain an unfair competitive advantage.
-Supplier must ensure that the offering or receipt of any gift or business courtesy is permitted by law and regulation, and that these exchanges do not violate the rules and standards of the recipient’s organization and are consistent with reasonable marketplace customs and practices.
+Supplier must ensure that the offering or receipt of any gift or business courtesy is permitted by law and regulation, of reasonable value and pursuant to a legitimate business purpose, and that these exchanges do not violate the rules and standards of the recipient’s organization and are consistent with reasonable marketplace customs and practices.

 Supplier must not participate in price fixing, bid rigging, division of markets, or cartel activity, nor exchange current, recent, or projected pricing information or other sensitive or non-public information (“Protected Information”) with competitors.
 Similarly, supplier must not share with Booz Allen the Protected Information of its competitors except as authorized by the owner of the information.